BGP (Border Gateway Protocol) is a protocol for sharing IP route information between administrative zones known as autonomous systems.

 In order to have an AS behave as single entity the sub ASes use iBGP rules even though they use eBGP to communicate between each other [1, P. 265].

-The BGP decision algorithm is the same in confederations except there is a new type of route-a confederation external route.
-A confederation external route is preferred below an eBGP route but above an iBGP rote [1, Pp. 265-6].
+The BGP decision algorithm is the same in confederations except there is a new type of route: a confederation external route.
+A confederation external route is preferred below an eBGP route but above an iBGP route [1, Pp. 265-6].

 - H. B., Internet Routing Architectures.
 New Riders Publishing, 1997.

 - D. P., An Introduction to Computer Networks, 1.9.18 ed.
 2019.